ministryofjustice/moj-frontend/docs/components/alert.md

 The information alert draws a user's attention to something important about a page or service.
 It has a blue border and an information icon.

 #### When to use
 Use the information alert sparingly.
-This makes users more likely to notice and engage with them.
-If a lot of information alerts are emerging in a service, it might be a sign that a journey need redesigning.
+This makes users more likely to notice and engage with it.
+If a lot of information alerts are emerging in a service, it might be a sign that a journey needs redesigning.

 The information alert can tell a user about: